saleor/macaw-ui/adr/00003-color-tokens-spec.md

 # Context

-Decision regarding design tokens for colors.
+Since we develop our design system, there is a need to have tokens for colors with clearly defined relationships between them, so the user will be able to use them accordingly to their purpose.

 # Decision